NEW Bare Metal Servers with 20G Dedicated Unmetered Bandwidth 20G Dedicated Unmetered Servers Read more STATUS

 What Are Add on Domains and Who Needs Them?

-Add on domains allow you to host multiple independent websites within a single hosting account, each functioning as a separate entity.
+Add on domains allow you to host many independent sites off of one hosting account, each site having its own settings.

 • Ideal for web developers managing multiple websites for clients